 The final round of the Regional Saturday Pairs was played on Saturday with North Manly’s Norma Jean side taking out the trophy.
 They played superb bowls to overtake Neutral Bay who, until yesterday had been leading the competition.
 Barbara Green, Manly Warringah’s newly appointed president made the presentation.
 She congratulated all players on the standard of bowls and expressed the hope that Saturday competition for women would continue to grow.
 The final score sheet may be accessed by the following link.

-Winners Jane Gibson, Kathy Redfern, Carey Curtis and Mary Bee (North Manly) with Manly-Warringah President Barbara Green
+Winners: Jane Gibson, Kathy Redfern, Carey Curtis and Mary Bee (North Manly) with Manly-Warringah President Barbara Green

 Runners Up: Tonia Russell, Dawn Spinks, Virginia Ware, Midori Matsuoka (Neutral Bay)

-A group photo of all the clubs represented:Chatswood, North Sydney, Neutral Bay, North Manly, Lanr Cove, Mosman and Killara
+A group photo of all the clubs represented:Chatswood, North Sydney, Neutral Bay, North Manly, Lane Cove, Mosman and Killara

 VETERANS DAY 2016 A GREAT SUCCESS

 They say a picture says a thousand words and the following photos show what a happy day was had by all at Turramurra on Veterans Day!
 District Vice President Jenny Wallis presented Star Veterans badges (over 85 years) to twelve ladies in President Billie’s absence.

 Star Veteran – Rita Armbrister – West Pymble

 Star Veteran – Dorothy McDermott – Turramurra